wp-plugins/amr-users/readme.txt

 Note 2: If you are thinking of using this to extract and report on S2member data, please read http://wpusersplugin.com/3086/user-lists-and-filtering-with-s2member-fields/ and be wary of using multi option fields.
 See also http://wpusersplugin.com/?s=s2member for other info.

 == Changelog ==
+= Version 3.13 =
+*   updated 2014 11 22
+*   tweaked filtering to allow realtime selection of multiple values for same field.
+(Needs amr-users-plus for full functionality or own html)
+*   added settings page for add-on users only to enter update keys for automatic addon update checking
+*   quick test on 4.0.1

 = Version 3.12 =
 *   updated 2014 11 02
 *   restested with add-on functions to ensure pluggables working as intended, uploading as new version to avoid confusion with forum message. very minor code changes only with no major effect on functionality.